-- 3.1.A.1 Each team is required to have at least one Safety Officer. - 3.1.A.2 All Safety Officers shall be trained in basic First Aid including CPR.
-Proof of training shall be submitted to ASC Headquarters with their Team Data Sheet (available on the Event website). - 3.1.A.3 At all times, one of the team's Safety Officers must be the Designated Safety Officer.
-The Designated Safety Officer may not hold the role of Solar Car Driver, Support Vehicle Driver, or Team Manager while acting as the Designated Safety Officer.
-The Designated Safety Officer must travel in the Lead or Chase Vehicles while the Solar Car is on the road.
+3.1.A.1 Each team is required to have at least one Safety Officer.

+3.1.A.2 All Safety Officers shall be trained in basic First Aid including CPR.
+Proof of training shall be submitted to Headquarters with their Team Data Sheet (available on the Event website).

+3.1.A.3 At all times, one of the team's Safety Officers must be the Designated Safety Officer.
+The Designated Safety Officer may not hold the role of Solar Car Driver, or Team Manager while acting as the Designated Safety Officer.
+The Designated Safety Officer must be in the Pit Area while the Solar Car is on the track.